College of Letters and Science | University of California, Berkeley

 Upper Division Requirements

-Requirement Group Track 1:
+Requirement Group Emphasis 1:

 Ecology, Evolution and Organismal Biology

-Track 2:
+Emphasis 2:

-Human Biology and Health Sciences
+Integrative Human Biology

-A .
-Evolution & Genetics 1 from Requirement Group A List
+A. Evolution & Genetics 1 from Requirement Group A List

 B. Ecology, Behavior, & Diversity 2 from Req.
 Group B List 1 from Req.
 Group B List